riscv-software-src/riscof/docs/source/plugins.rst

 This function is responsible for compiling and executing each test on the DUT and produce individual signature files, which can later be used for comparison.
-The function provides a single argument which is a the ``testList``.
+The function provides a single argument which is the ``testList``.
 This argument is available as a python based dictionary and follows the syntax presented in the :ref:`testlist` section.

 There are multiple ways of defining this function.
 We will start with the most simplest version and